Meet Our Caring Team in Toronto

 Dr. Alana Flim, DVM

 Dr. Alana graduated from the Ontario Veterinary College (OVC) at the University of Guelph in 2018.
 Since then, she has spent several years in emergency and general practice.
 Ever since attending a lecture by Dr. Banks at OVC, Dr. Alana has been taken by the compassionate field of veterinary hospice.
-She is very excited to be joining the team here at Midtown Mobile Veterinary Hospice Services, in pursuit of her passion to support and care for humans and pets alike.
+She loves being a part of the team here at Midtown Mobile Veterinary Hospice Services; pursuing her passion to support and care for humans and pets alike.

 Dr. Alana believes in making our elderly pets as comfortable as possible in their later days.
 She believes strongly in the human animal bond, and has a heart to see that bond thrive.
 Dr. Alana is honoured to walk alongside her clients during times of stress and difficult decision making.